Skip to Content

 Common Pest Issues: Calathea Ornata

-While the Calathea Ornata would not cause any trouble to your cats, dogs, and little ones, it may have some issues repelling pests.
+While the Calathea Ornata would not cause trouble to your cats, dogs, and little ones, it may have some issues repelling pests.

 To get rid of these, you should clean the leaves regularly.
 Generally, a simple solution of water and dish soap sprayed on the leaves would be enough.
 You can then wipe the leaves to clean them and repeat the process after a few weeks.